19hours/sg-statutes/Acts/Land Acquisition Act.md

 ### Notice to persons interested

-8\.—(1) The Collector shall then cause notices to be posted at convenient places on or near the land to be taken stating —
+8\.—(1) The Collector shall then cause a notice to be published in at least 4 daily local newspapers circulating in Singapore, one each in each of the 4 official languages, stating —

 (a) that the Government intends to acquire the land; and

 (b) that claims to compensation for all interests in the land may be made to him.

+[Act 2 of 2012 wef 01/03/2012]

 (2) The Collector shall also serve notice to the same effect on —